 Unusual Options Activity Insight: iShares Russell 2000 ETF

-On Tuesday, shares of iShares Russell 2000 ETF (NYSE:IWM) saw unusual options activity.
-After the option alert, the stock price moved down to $223.66.
+iShares Russell 2000 ETF (NYSE:IWM) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $221.8 following the option alert.

 - Option Type: SWEEP